excellalabs/play-slick-postgres.g8/README.markdown

 ## How do I use it?

 ### Quickstart
 1. Set up a Postgres database on localhost.
+If you don't want to install Postgres, you can use a docker image by following the instructions here: [Docker Hub Link](https://hub.docker.com/_/postgres/).
 2. Open a terminal and navigate to the parent directory where you want to create the project.
 3. Execute `sbt new excellaco/play-slick-postgres.g8` and enter the desired parameters (example DB URL: localhost/playdb)